I would walk 500 Miles: An Anecdotal Transition back to the 'Real World' after Completing the Camino de Santiago de Compostela Pilgrimage in Spain

 The Camino seems like a far-away dream at this point.
 A dream that I wish I hadn't woken up from.
 To think that just two years ago, I was a pilgrim; walking an average of 10 miles a day from pueblo-to-pueblo or city-to-city.
 Although it's been a little while since I stepped foot in Santiago de Compostela, Spain, the celebrated finish line of the Camino de Santiago de Compostela (Camino Frances route) Pilgrimage, I vividly remember that very moment and everything I had worked for up until then… the blood (literally… the unearthly blisters!), the sweat and tears that went into walking those 500 miles (800 km) from St. Jean-Pied-Du-Port (eastern side of the Pyrenees mountain range), France to the Galician City of Santiago de Compostela (northwestern Spain).
 All worth it, along with a picture in front of the famous cathedral and a Compostela (certificate) to document this feat I completed.

 Being on the Camino is like no other feeling.
 You will hear most pilgrims say, “the Camino changes you."
 I believe this is because you feel completely liberated.
-Your only concerns include walking, stopping in the towns, pueblos and cities in-between to nourish yourself and take breaks, and finding shelter at the end of the day.
+Your only concerns include walking, stopping in the towns, pueblos, and cities in-between to nourish yourself and take breaks, and finding shelter at the end of the day.
 There is virtually no worrying about day-to-day errands or tasks, or rushing to work, or taking care of specific responsibilities.
 It is just 'you' and whatever you define as the finish line, along with the space to focus on yourself in-between.
 No white noise (minus the snoring in the albuerges); just you and the Camino.

-Now imagine transitioning from that feeling, which lasted (me) an entire six weeks, and abruptly returning back to the real world of an 9-5 schedule with the same prior responsibilities, if not more.
+Now imagine transitioning from that feeling, which lasted (me) an entire six weeks, and abruptly returning back to the real world of a 9-5 schedule with the same prior responsibilities, if not more.
 It felt like I went 0 MPH to 100 MPH, overnight.
-It was complete counter culture shock.
+It was a complete counter culture shock.
 A few pilgrims I spoke with appeared to have a decent post-Camino honeymoon period, as they reconnected with friends and family to share their Camino experiences.
 I didn’t feel this way.
 Personally, I didn’t want to talk about my experience, other than to say it was ‘amazing’ and you should watch ‘The Way’ or ‘Six Ways to Santiago’ if you are truly interested in finding out more.
 I didn’t want to keep reminiscing, because when I did, part of me felt this grief or loss over the fleeting feeling of the sacred space I had for those six weeks.

 Life on the Camino is so simple, so easy.
 Yes, you have to sometimes deal with blisters, joint pain, lack of sleep, and maybe some bland food.
 But you are carrying a backpack of 10-20 pounds of all of your belongings, and realize that’s all you really need.
 Living in the USA, and in this day and age, I definitely feel pressured to buy, and sometimes confuse my wants and needs.
 In addition, while on the Camino, you aren’t generally inundated with technology, social media, instant gratification, full-time jobs, information overload.
 You are off the grid, you are a minimalist, you are present and in the moment with what you are doing.

-The life changing experience and realizations I had, were paired with the frustration of not having the changes I wanted to see in my life come to fruition quickly enough.
-The thing I was trying to get away from and change was all still here, in the real world.
+The life-changing experience and realizations I had, were paired with the frustration of not having the changes I wanted to see in my life come to fruition quickly enough.
+The thing I was trying to get away from and change were all still here, in the real world.
 For the longest time, all I could think about was returning to the Camino, the same Camino I cursed day after day for the physical and sometimes emotional struggle it gave me.
 The peace and serenity I found within it.
 I went into a post-Camino depression.

 The depression was hard to discuss, because no one around me had been on the Camino.
 It felt alienating at times.
 I then started reaching out to other peregrinos (pilgrims) who I met along the way, and felt better knowing that my misery had some company, or that my feelings were ate least validated.
 In preparing for the Camino, there are plenty of articles you can read on what to bring, how to create an ideal itinerary, etc. I even wrote a couple of articles on how to survive the Camino being gluten and dairy free, and the 15 things people won’t tell you to bring on the Camino.
 However, there isn’t much out there to prepare you for what life will be like upon returning, and how to handle the changes you envisioned on the Camino.